The Museum and The Museum Store are now open! Read More

 Museums are valued for their immersive and consolidated approach to education.
 Whether a child learns by touch, by sight, or by sound, a well-designed place is sure to spark curiosity.
 The Museum’s display floors and 22 exhibits have been designed to inspire and maximize the visitor’s experience.
 But planting the seed isn’t enough.
 We’re here to help it grow.

 The Museum started its education program by hosting school groups for educational, hands-on tours of the historic Bumpus Mine.
 These efforts are simply a prelude to ensure that once the museum is fully operational, that it meets the standardized curriculum requirements ranging from early earth sciences up through the levels of higher education.
-The Maine Mineral and Gem Museum promises to deliver an immersive, well-rounded, and active educational component.
+The Maine Mineral and Gem Museum delivers an immersive, well-rounded, and active educational component.
 Mineralogy surrounds us.
 In this field of study, nature is the classroom.

-Lectures, demonstrations and hands-on classes will be part of our outreach to educators and the community to be a part of this one-of-a-kind museum.
+Lectures, demonstrations and hands-on classes are part of our outreach to educators and the community is an important part of this one-of-a-kind museum.